AceOne4/Weather_App/README.md

 # Weather App

-it will show Your current City weather Automatically you can search by city Name it will show all Details temprature,windSpeed,humidity,etc
+-it will show Your current City weather Automatically -you can search by city Name
+-it will show all Details temprature,windSpeed,humidity,etc